Board of Directors

 This committee is also comprised of Credit Union volunteers.
 Supervisory Committee responsibilities include the initiation of annual audits of the Credit Union’s operations, management and financial statements; the confirmation that internal controls are maintained in accordance with established policies, procedures, laws and regulations; and the oversight of response to members’ written questions, concerns, or complaints regarding Credit Union operations.

-Matthew Barrett, Secretary
+Matthew Barrett, Committee Member

-Leigh Cokonis, Committee Member
+Joseph Babbitt, Committee Member

 Jessica Couch, Committee Member

-Darryl Heath, Committee Member
+Tyrone Crump, Committee Member